 Prior to development of a new web site or web-based application, you should notify the Department's federal domain name manager that a request for a domain name is eminent.
 Discussion will include the correct domain for your needs.
 For consistency throughout the Department, all public facing websites are required to use the ENERGY.GOV domain.

 For internal sites and business applications, or for external limited access sites, use the DOE.GOV domain.

 You will need to submit a green Configuration Change Proposal (CCP) form.
 This form is used for sharing information on Domain Name Server (DNS) changes, new requirements, modifications or enhancements within the DOE Headquarters Programmatic and Office Management Areas.
 This information notice will be distributed to members of the Configuration Management Board (CMB) for review, information, and distribution.
-Simply complete the form and return it via e-mail to CCPManager@hq.doe.gov (with a cc to Thomas.O'Neill@hq.doe.gov) for forwarding to the CMB.
+Simply complete the form and return it via e-mail to the Domain Management Team (DL-Domain.Management@hq.doe.gov) for validation, review and discussion.
+Detailed instructions are available at on the Domain change process Powerpedia article (Internal Only).
 Changes to the DNS are not immediately evident.
 It may take up to 48 hours for a change/addition to filter through and populate the Internet.
 Don't forget to plan accordingly.

 First Tier (.GOV) Domains

 NOTE: Only special projects or products will be allowed to use top-level URLs (specialized .gov domain names).
 For example, www.25yearsofenergy.gov was registered for the 25th Anniversary of the Department of Energy (DOE) web site, which was developed for this special occasion.